acroucher/zofu/README.md

 otherwise Meson will by default attempt to run different tests on different processes at the same time.

+# Documentation

+This readme page is the main user documentation.
+In addition, it is possible to build HTML pages detailing the Zofu library API using the [FORD](https://github.com/Fortran-FOSS-Programmers/ford) documentation tool.
+Typing `ford doc.md` at the command line in the main Zofu directory will generate a `doc/` subdirectory containing a main HTML page `index.html`, which may be viewed in a web browser.

 # Licensing

 Zofu is open-source software, licensed under the GNU Lesser General Public License (LGPL).